wearrrrr/HaiKei/README.md

 # Generic-Anime-Web
-Generic Anime Web is an anime streaming website that uses the gogoanime api and animexninja api, and runs ontop of express and ejs.
+Generic Anime Web is an anime streaming website that uses the [consumet](https://github.com/consumet/api.consumet.org) API, and runs ontop of express and ejs.

 # What is this good for?
 Generic Anime Web is a streaming website that focuses on minimial loading times and an interface that is optimized for any device